Disinfecting coronavirus (TN44)20 May 2020

 How does Covid-19 spread?

-The guidance from Public Health England (PHE) on cleaning and disinfection where Covid-19 contamination is indicated is quite clear.
-The general guidance comes next here; its application to swimming pool premises follows.
+The guidance from Public Health England (PHE) on cleaning and disinfection where SARS-Cov-2 is indicated is quite clear and is reproduced here. ***

 Public areas where a symptomatic individual has passed through and spent minimal time, such as corridors, but which are not visibly contaminated with body fluids can be cleaned thoroughly as normal.